ChristophGmeiner/UdacityNDDE1_ETLPostgres/.ipynb_checkpoints/README-checkpoint.md

-Running Notes:

-git is commited, push remote open

 <h1>ETL process for Creating Sparkify Data Model in Postgres</h1>
+<p>This is my first project for the Udacity Nanodegree of Data Engineering.
+It is about an etl process (postgres based) for Sparkify.</p>

-<p> Sparkify is a simulated online music streaming service </p>
+<p> Sparkify is a simulated (not-real) online music streaming service.</p>

 <p>This Git repository shows how to script an etl process for loading data from json raw data to a Postgre SQL Database and for creating fact and dimension tables in that manner.</p>

-<p>This is done using Python and the mainly the libraries pandas and psycopg2</p>
+<p>This is done using Python, mainly with pandas and psycopg2</p>

 <h2>Purpose of the Database sparkifydb</h2>